');

 About Long Beach, IN

-Long Beach is a small community in Indiana with a population of 1,201 residents.
-The median household income is $128,750 per year, which is above the national average.
-The median age in Long Beach is 63.1 years.
+Long Beach is a small town located in Indiana with a population of 1,201 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $128,750 per year, which is 71% above the national median of $75,149.
+The median age of 63.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Long Beach Ranks in Indiana